thisislance98/CodeHero/EDITOR_SCRIPTS_DOCUMENTATION.md

 ## Overview

 This Unity project contains a sophisticated AI-powered chat system built as custom Unity Editor tools.
-The system integrates with Claude AI to provide intelligent assistance for Unity development tasks, automatic error detection and fixing, and a comprehensive chat interface.
+The system integrates with Claude AI to provide intelligent assistance for Unity development tasks, automatic error detection and fixing, and a comprehensive chat interface with **unified streaming** for all message types.

 **Quick Access**: Press `Ctrl+Shift+D` to open the Chat Window from anywhere in Unity.

+## ✨ Recent Major Update: Unified Message Streaming System

+**All message types now stream consistently!** System messages, AI responses, errors, and warnings all use the same character-by-character streaming effect, providing a cohesive and engaging user experience.
+System messages intelligently insert above currently streaming messages as preferred.

 ## Architecture Overview